itsmunim/parking-lot-manager/ReadMe.md

 ###### Setup

-- You can either run: `cd program && npm i` or `./bin/setup` to setup necessary files
+- You can either run: `cd program && npm i && npm run build` or `./bin/setup` to setup necessary files

 - In case you can't run `./bin/setup`, give the file `execution` permission by running `chmod +x bin/setup` in your terminal